Abdominal Pain: Introduction

 Diagnosing abdominal pain and its cause may be delayed or missed because in some cases, abdominal pain may be vague or may not be severe enough or last long enough for a person to seek medical care.
 This can happen with intermittent but recurring abdominal pain that is due to such diseases as stomach cancer, peptic ulcer or gallstones.

-Abdominal pain is a ...more misdiagnosis »
+Abdominal pain is a symptom of many ...more misdiagnosis »

 Symptoms of Abdominal Pain

 Read more about symptoms of Abdominal Pain

 Read more about treatments for Abdominal Pain

 Read more about causes of Abdominal Pain.

 Disease Topics Related To Abdominal Pain